Kikoesam/Learn_In_Depth-Modern_Cpp_Diploma/Chapter 1.md

 # Chapter 1
 tasks about to be done in this Chapter
-• Define variables
-• Do input and output
+- [x]Define variables  • Do input and output
 • Use a data structure to hold the data
 • Test whether two records have the same ISBN
 • Contain a loop that will process every record in the transaction file
-- [x]Define variables

 - [ ] Task 2 (to do)